FindHotel/backend-assignment-elixir/README.md

 - A library/component that packages the import service and the interface for accessing the geolocation data;
 - A REST API application that uses the aforementioned library
-- Deploy the project on a cloud platform of your choice (e.g. [Gigalixir](https://www.gigalixir.com/), [Heroku](https://www.heroku.com/), [Fly.io](https://fly.io/), [Digital Ocean](https://www.digitalocean.com/), AWS, Google Cloud or Azure).
-- Import part of the sample data in the deployed application (according to the could platform limits).

 #### Bonus